jonriber/nextjs-starter-pack/README.md

 #### Config files

 Notice config files such as next.config.js at the root of your application.
 Most of these files are created and pre-configured when you start a new project using create-next-app.

+### placeholder data

+When build user interfaces, it helps and it is a very good development practice to have placeholder data or mock data.

+Usually, when a database or API is not yet available.

+### TypeScript

+Typescript usage on this project reflects the modern web development landscape.

+It is a javascript extension, adding typing into development.

+here it is a good example of it:

+    export type Invoice = {
+        id: string;
+        customer_id: string;
+        amount: number;
+        date: string;
+        // In TypeScript, this is called a string union type.
+        // It means that the "status" property can only be one of the two strings: 'pending' or 'paid'.
+        status: 'pending' | 'paid';
+        };

+So, typescript usage ensure we don´t accidentally pass the wrong data format to react components or database entity.
+One example:

+- passing a `string` instead of a `number` to invoice `amount`

+### Running development server

+Like `npm`, `pnpm` is used to install project dependencies.

+Continuing on `nextjs-dashboard` folder, where package file is at, run:

+    pnpm i

+Then, to start development server on port 3000 (default port):

+    pnpm dev